 Camila is regularly instructed to appear in the First-tier and Upper Tribunals in complex asylum, human rights and deport appeals for vulnerable adults and children.
 She has particular experience representing victims of human trafficking, torture and sexual violence, unaccompanied minors, individuals with mental health needs and those who lack capacity.

 Camila has a keen interest in Latin American issues.
 She has jointly drafted an amicus curiae brief in a Colombian case brought by Wayúu indigenous peoples’ against the Carbones del Cerrejón mining company and Colombian state entities, focussing on applicable principles under international human rights and international environmental law.
-She has also provided advocacy on the protection of human rights defenders in Latin America, and recently acted as an independent international electoral observer at the 2020 Bolivian Presidential elections.
+Another amicus curiae before the Colombian Constitutional Court in a case between the national army and the San José de Apartadó Peace Community concerned the right to freedom of expression of human rights defenders working in the midst of post-conflict situations.

 Asylum Research Centre publishes its major 'Comparative Analysis of US Department of State Country Reports on Human Rights Practices (2016-2019)' yielding interesting results on the reliability of reports produced by the Trump administration (2020)